-Well, you should make use of free page speed tools like Pingdom to make sure your landing page loads quickly, and where you need to make improvements.
+You should also use free page speed tools like Pingdom to make sure your landing page loads quickly and where you need to make improvements.

 If your sales page contains a lot of graphics, images, videos, etc. ensure they're all optimized correctly.